 We look for ways to apply our research and scholarship to help meet the challenges of our age, whether this means working for social justice or fostering greater cross-cultural understanding.

 The original goals of the association included "that students... might... be assured of meeting their old companions and friends."
 Georgetown's alumni association remains a vehicle by which alumni participate in each other's lives and in the life of the university, and express their loyalty and undying affection for Georgetown - no matter their campus, school, or year.

+Georgetown University is one of the world’s leading academic and research institutions, offering a unique educational experience that prepares the next generation of global citizens to lead and make a difference in the world.
 Established in 1789, Georgetown is the nation’s oldest Catholic and Jesuit university.
-Drawing upon the 450-year-old legacy of Jesuit education, we provide students with a world-class learning experience focused on educating the whole person through exposure to different faiths, cultures and beliefs.
+We provide students with a world-class learning experience focused on educating the whole person through exposure to different faiths, cultures and beliefs.
 Students are challenged to engage in the world and become men and women in the service of others, especially the most vulnerable and disadvantaged members of the community.